In today’s reader Q and A, I address the question of “how to get over my girlfriend’s past” when people are judging her (and you.)

-In other words, I have real mentors and real role models and close friends and certain family members whose opinion I really value and whose perspective on my life I value.
+In other words, I have real mentors, models, close friends and certain family members whose opinions I really value and whose perspective on my life I value.

 They’re a good sounding board for me and they’re willing to point out when I’m possibly going to make a mistake or I’ve got a blind spot or something like that.
 There are certain men and women whose opinions I really value and trust–and then there’s everyone else.